nikp123/psp-fake-battery-percentage/README.md

 * ``rethook.S`` contain the patched function machine code (MIPS assembly)

 For our uses only ``fx_rethookIsLowBattery`` is used *(although this isn't the actual functions name)*.
-In it we have a single instruction as follows:
+In it, we have a single instruction as follows:

 ``addiu $v0, $zero, 50`` where 50 is the percentage value that we want.

 How do I use it?
 ----------------

-1. Modify the ```rethook.S`` function with the value that you want.
+1. Modify the ``rethook.S`` function with the value that you want.
 2. Install the [psp toolchain](https://github.com/pspdev/pspsdk)
 3. Install [this library](https://github.com/uofw/uofwinst) using said toolchain
     1. Run these two before compiling tho:
-    2. ``` find . -type f -not -path . -exec sed -i 's/-mno-crt0 //g' {} +```
+    2. ``` find . -type f -not -path . -exec sed -i 's/-mno-crt0 //g' {} + ```
     3. ```find . -type f -not -path . -exec sed -i 's/python/python2/g' {} +```
-    4. These should fix compilation issues that i've encountered
+    4. These should fix compilation issues that I've encountered
 4. To install the above library you need two more steps:
     1. ```sudo cp -rf include/* /usr/psp/include/```
     2. ```sudo cp -rf libs/* /usr/psp/libs/```